RELOCATION

 When two parents divorce and share joint child custody of their children, the matter is never completely settled, for one day either parent may need to move away.
 A custodial parent who moves out of the state or into another county must consider how it will affect the noncustodial parent’s accessibility and visitation rights.
 California is roughly 800 miles north to south, so it is more than possible to move a great distance away without even leaving the state.
 The legal ramifications must also be considered, as moving without a judge’s approval could violate California family law.

-Holstrom, Block & Parke, A Professional Law Corporation, make it easy for divorced parents to understand and exercise their custody rights, as well as to find a way to legally move away when necessary.
+Holstrom, Block & Parke, a Professional Law Corporation, make it easy for divorced parents to understand and exercise their custody rights, as well as to find a way to legally move away when necessary.
 Cases often begin with a move-away petition that must be reviewed by the court, so we focus on gaining approval on the first try.
 Give us a call at (714) 770-8062 to receive a phone consultation and learn more.

 Modifying Custody Orders Due to Relocation Disputes